tbensky/npct/README.md

 * Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.

 That's it.
 It works, and here's how I did it all.

+# So participants will need an ESP32, and to carry one around?

+Yes, and I understand this is a show stopper.
+But the things are only $8 and people are making all kinds of masks.
+Maybe they'll make this too?
+Plus, there's a global pandemic out there.
+Wanna help stop it?

 # How to build an ESP32 contact tracer